Skip to content

 It can make a significant difference.
 Letting policies lapse or creating insurance gaps is risky behavior in the eyes of insurers.
 If they see a pattern of letting policies lapse, insurers may increase your rates or decline to offer coverage.

-Your homeowner’s or commercial property policy should offer enough coverage to make you whole in the event of a fire, theft or disaster.
+Your homeowner’s policy should offer enough coverage to make you whole in the event of a fire, theft or disaster.
 If your building burns to the ground, for example, your insurance should cover the value of the contents and the cost to rebuild.
-If you own commercial property, your policy should also cover the loss of income due to business interruption.

-High-value contents—such as jewelry, artwork, guns or collectibles—may also be excluded unless you’ve added additional insurance or a rider to your policy.
+As long as the total value of your personal possessions doesn’t exceed the policy limits, they should be protected, right?
+Again, that depends.
+High-value contents—such as jewelry, artwork, guns or collectibles—may be excluded unless you’ve added additional insurance or a rider to your policy.

 Particularly with art, collectibles or rarities, make sure you give your insurer a full list of covered items, documented with photos, receipts or appraisals.
 If in doubt, ask your agent or broker what you need to protect your valuable items.